eduardo-lago-aguilar/tdded/4-finally_tdding.md

   end
 ```

+## Generate first model
-3. Generate the `Artist` model by pressing `Ctrl+Alt+G` in Rubymine to invoke generators.
+Generate the `Artist` model by pressing `Ctrl+Alt+G` in Rubymine to invoke generators.
 Then type `model` and press ENTER, in the `Add New model` dialog then type `Artist name:string`.
 Or alternatively use the generators from command line:

 ```bash
 rails generate model Artist name:string
 ```

-4. Re-run migration again:
+## Re-run migration (again)
 ```bash
 rails db:migrate RAILS_ENV=test
 ```

-5. Re-run the spec again `Shift-F10`.
-Specs should be green now.
+## Re-run the spec again
+Press `Shift-F10` on Rubymine to execute current configuration, specs should be green now!.
 Alternatively run:
  ```bash
  rspec
  ```